Samollo/web-search-engine/README.md

 # web-search-engine
 Web Search Engine using C and Python.
+(Wrote in 2016)

 # INSTALLATION & CONFIGURATION